Augmented unprojected Krylov subspace methods: A framework for augmented Krylov subspace methods

+then the augmented Krylov subspace method requires application of the corresponding standard Krylov subspace method to an appropriately projected problem, followed by taking an additional solution correction from the augmentation subspace.

-This residual projection corresponds to the first two terms in the \textit{full} residual update.
-It can also be seen that projecting the residual in this way performs a corresponding change in the initial solution $\textbf{x}_{0}$ given by the first two terms in the full solution update.
+The initial residual projection corresponds to the first two terms of (\ref{eq:framework_full_residual_update}), while the resulting effect of this projection on the solution corresponds to the first two terms in the solution update (\ref{eq:framework_full_solution_update}).